 Project Gutenberg (gutenberg.org) Another selection of titles in Friulian, many of which are translations of Dante Alighieri.
 The student will come across texts composed in non-standard Friulian spelling; as he progresses in his learning, this will become less of an obstacle.

 Listen to Friulian

-Glesie Furlane (YouTube) Here the student will find all the recordings of the Friulian Bible, in the playlists.
+Glesie Furlane (YouTube) Here the reader will find all the recordings of the Friulian Bible.

 Radio Onde Furlane (ondefurlane.eu) Radio in the Friulian language.

 BLECS Ente Friuli nel mondo (YouTube) The student may use this good collection of 25 short videoclips to learn Friulian phrases and vocabulary.
 Good for absolute beginners in Friulian.
 The clips may be viewed in Friulian-English, Friulian-Italian and Friulian-Spanish versions.

 La Vita Cattolica (YouTube) Under the Videos tab of this YouTube channel are six different clips entitled Cors teoric e pratic de lenghe furlane offering explanations about the grammar of Friulian, in Friulian itself.
 A rather difficult listen to be sure, but the intrepid student may wish to give it a go nonetheless.

 Maria Zef (YouTube) A miniseries from 1981 with Friulian dialogue; it is subtitled in Italian.

 ARLeF (arlef.it) Search the site to find a selection of videos and audio, including documentaries, short films, interviews and fables in Friulian.